szczyglis-dev/py-gpt/docs/source/quick_start.rst

 **Example**

 - **OpenAI:** Obtain your API key by registering on the OpenAI website: https://platform.openai.com and navigating to https://platform.openai.com/account/api-keys.
-- **Anthropic, Google, etc.:** Follow similar steps on their respective platforms.
+- **Anthropic, Google, xAPI, Perplexity, OpenRouter, etc.:** Follow similar steps on their respective platforms.

+For a local or other OpenAI-compatible model, you can configure credentials per model in ``Config -> Models -> Editor`` using ``API base`` and ``API key``.
+This avoids having to reuse the global OpenAI endpoint/API key for that model.

 .. note::
    The ability to use models or services depends on your access level with the respective provider.

-   For a local or other OpenAI-compatible model, you can configure credentials per model in ``Config -> Models -> Edit -> Advanced`` using ``API base`` and ``API key``.
-This avoids having to reuse the global OpenAI endpoint/key for that model.
-If a compatible server expects a placeholder token even though it does not authenticate requests, set that placeholder only on the model.

 **Adding a custom OpenAI-compatible provider**

-For an OpenAI Chat Completions-compatible service, open ``Config -> Settings -> Custom providers`` and add its provider name, API base URL, and API key.
-Save Settings, then open ``Config -> Models -> Import`` and select the new provider to fetch its available models.
-Custom providers are registered immediately; no application restart is required.
+PyGPT includes built-in support for many popular model providers.
+If the provider you want to use is not available in the default provider list, you can add it manually under ``Settings -> Custom providers``.
+The only requirement is that it exposes an OpenAI-compatible API.